High School Students Come to DU to Talk Food

 The University of Denver is playing host to over 150 high school students visiting campus this week for the International Baccalaureate World Student Conference.
 23 students are from Colorado and the rest are from out of the state or country.

 The conference will hold a number of events and guest lectures relating to its theme “Farm to Fork: Ethics of Food Sourcing, Production and Consumption.”
-On Tuesday, Cara DiEnno, associate director of DU’s Center for Community Engagement and Service Learning (CCESL) presented on how to use the principles of community organizing to create transformational change.
+On Tuesday, Cara DiEnno, associate director of DU’s Center for Community Engagement to advance Scholarship and Learning (CCESL) presented on how to use the principles of community organizing to create transformational change.

 “Community organizing starts with and is deeply rooted in a sense of relationship building and trust,” she said.
 “It is rooted in social justice, and in trying to negotiate, shift and build the balance of power between people.”

 What are you willing to fight for, and fight so hard for, that it may make you unpopular?
 Cara DiEnno, Associate Director of CCESL